PowerDNS/pdns/docs/tsig.rst

     };

-Except that in this case, TSIG will be used for all communications with the master, not just those about AXFR requests.
+Except that in this case, TSIG will be used for all communications with the primary, not just those about AXFR requests.

 .. _tsig-gss-tsig: